|

 difficult test we run our dogs in is the VGP (Verbands-Gebrauchsprufung).

-work, Field Work, Forest work, and Obedience.
-No other test
+Water work, Field Work, Forest work, and Obedience.
+No other

-compares to it, it shows that you have a completely finished dog
+test compares to it, it shows that you have a completely finished

-in many areas.
-The VGP also shows the ability of the dog
+dog in many areas.
+The VGP also shows the ability of the dog and

-and handler to work as a team.
-When 2 dogs have both completed the VGP
+handler to work as a team.
+When 2 dogs have both

-and are bred it is consider a performance breeding.
+completed the VGP and are bred it is consider a performance

-We have ran a dog in the NAKP (NORTH AMERICAN
+breeding.
+We have ran a dog in the NAKP

-attempt in test in 2006 and will run it again some day.
-This
+our first attempt in test in 2006 and will run it again some day.

 In addition to the test listed above we have ran dogs in the HZP

-which is the DD version of the fall breed test.
-It is
+which is the JGHV version of the fall breed test.

 |